 - medium-breed dogs (such as larger golden retrievers) at 10 years

-- large-breed dogs (such as german sheapards) at 8 years
+- large-breed dogs (such as german shepherds) at 8 years

 - giant-breed dogs (such as Great Danes) at 7 years

-The breed of dog however is more important when determining possible future health problems than the size of the dog.
+The breed of dog, however, is more important in determining possible future health problems than the size of the dog.
 Some breeds are more predisposed to inherit specific diseases.
-Dog Time has a great section on specific breeds of dogs and frequent healthy problems.
+Dog Time has a great section on specific breeds of dogs and frequent health problems.